nikminer4sv/SnakeCPP/README.md

 # SnakeCPP

-Console snake game, based on C++ and working in linux.
+Console snake game, based on C++ and working on linux.